JMStewart00/mirror-twin/web/modules/contrib/sitewide_alert/README.md

 - Alerts are rendered at the top of the site regardless of theme used (no block configuration).
 - Multiple alerts can be displayed at once.
 - Alerts can have different styles.
 The number and type of styles are configurable.
 For example, you can create a very important alert that is red and a subtle one that is white.
 - Alerts can be (optionally) dismissed by visitors so they are not notified again.
 - Alerts can be displayed on all pages (including administrative pages) or can be limited to a subset of pages.
-- Alerts are loaded and displayed using a React component that will display new alerts immediately, even if a visitor is already on the page.
+- Alerts are loaded using callbacks that will display new alerts immediately, even if a visitor is already on the page.
 - Alerts were designed to avoid breaking your full page and dynamic caches.
 - Alerts can be scheduled to show and hide at specific times.